-For information about our key operating metrics and results of operations for the year ended December 31, 2022 compared with the year ended December 31, 2021, refer to "Part II - Item 7. - Management's Discussion and Analysis of Financial Conditions and Results of Operations" of the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+For information about our key operating metrics and results of operations for the year ended December 31, 2023 compared with the year ended December 31, 2022, refer to "Part II - Item 7. - Management's Discussion and Analysis of Financial Conditions and Results of Operations - Results of Operations" of the Company's Annual Report on Form 10-K for the year ended December 31, 2023.